Andrettin/Wyrmsun/readme.txt

 - Dwarven Pathfinders can now upgrade to Gryphon Riders when leveling up.
 - Fixed issue with destroyed doors not being passable after loading a saved game.
 - Fauna units now prefer to move to terrain types that they are native to.
+- Added Ettin (icon by Jinn, unit graphics by Jinn, modified from b_o's dwarven graphics) (currently only available through the map editor).

 * Upgrades
 - Added goblin Broad Sword and Long Sword upgrades (icons by Jinn).